-- Comprises of individuals that are registered professionally in an appropriate (equal or higher) spectrum of registration categories in relation to the category applied for. - The individuals are to be recognised peers within the profession and have sufficient years of experience. - The panel is to have a good demographic, gender and racial spread. - The panel is to consist of between 3 5 members.
+- Comprise of individuals that are registered professionally in an appropriate (equal or higher) spectrum of registration categories in relation to the category applied for. - The individuals are to be recognised peers within the profession and have sufficient years of experience. - The panel is to have a good demographic, gender and racial spread. - The panel is to consist of between 3 5 members. - Panel members may be mentors; however the mentor is to recuse himself/herself when it comes to the assessment of an individual that he/she has been mentoring.

 7.1.1.
-Written Examinations
+Written Examination